-It’s also really important to fill them out because 20% of Google’s traffic actually comes from image searches.
+It’s also really important to fill them out because 20% of Google’s traffic actually comes from image searches ( = Google Images).

 When you have thousands of images, optimizing your image alternative texts is a real pain in the ass.
-It takes our and it’s boring.
+It takes hours and it’s boring.

 That’s why I would recommend you to use Image SEO Optimizer.
 The plugin is friendly with WooCommerce au automatically optimize your images names and alt texts using AI.

 Studies say that on average, fifty percent of the file size of a web page on the Internet comes from images.

 The number might be even higher on WooCommerce stores because product sheets have a lot of pictures and lack of other kind of content.
 That’s why you must compress your product images.